Emergent magnetic texture in driven twisted bilayer graphene: Chiral response and in-plane magnetic moment

+In \Fref{mmAA} we calculate the in-plane magnetic moment for the AA-stacked region between $-5\leq x/\text{nm} \leq 5$ and $2\leq y/\text{nm} \leq 12$ as function of the gate voltage.
+Clearly both approaches yield very similar results for the in-plane magnetic moment per site in units of Bohr magneton $\mu_B$.
+Although we present the results for one region, other AA-stacked regions present similar behaviour.
+This is, non-zero in-plane magnetic moment around the CNP and oscillations.

+It is important to mention that the expressions for the global and local magnetic moment are only well-defined if the total current $\vec{I}_{T} = \vec{I}_1+\vec{I}_2$ vanishes, i.e., in a closed system.\cite{PhysRevB.51.11584} This is not the case in our driven system as a net current flows through it, and any change of origin $\vec{r}_i\to \vec{r}_i-\vec{R}_0$ would lead to an additional contribution to the magnetic moment: $\vec{m}_{\vec{R}_0}= \frac{1}{2}\vec{R}_0\times \vec{I}_V$, with $\vec{I}_V=\sum_{<ij>}\vec{I}_{ij}$.
+To find out under what circumstances the magnetic moment is well-defined, we shift the center of our infinite device (TBG barrier + contacts) to positions $(a_0,0,0)$, $(0,a_0,0)$ and $(0,0,a_0)$ where $a_0=10$ nm and compare with the original system centred at $(0,0,0)$.
+It is noticed in \Fref{mmshift} that the in-plane magnetic moment ($m_x$ and $m_y$) is well defined for low gate voltages.
+This is nicely illustrated for shifts constrained to the \textit{xy}-plane, where the perfect agreement is a consequence of $I_z = 0$.
+The differences observed for out-of-plane displacement can be traced back to a small, but non-zero $I_y$.

+Still, the magnetic moment as obtained from the first definition is almost independent of the choice of the origin.
+This remarkable result can be understood by looking at the current map of the magnetic and total current whose absolute values differ by two orders of magnitudes, see \Fref{Imagtot} (a) and (b).
 This is particularly clear in the AA-stacked regions: zooming in on one of these regions, a strongly enhanced and highly oriented counterflow is appreciated, see \Fref{Imagtot} (c).
 Therefore, a well-defined local magnetic moment can be attached to each AA-patch, because $\vec{I}_{m}\gg\vec{I}_{T}$.
 The presence of well-localised counterflow patterns must be accompanied by a source and drain.
 This can be seen from the vectorial map of the counterflow that clearly shows the presence of a source and a sink of the magnetic current on the AA-stacked region.
 The non-zero divergence of the magnetic current leads to a accumulation of charge on the two layers with opposite sign provoking a current in $z$-direction and thus closing the loop current.
+Or, to put it in another words, the total out-of-plane current $I_z = 0$ as previously anticipated from the current response of the top layer and the shift of the origin.
+Let us also note that the direction of the angular magnetic moment of the several patches is not inferred by the source-drain direction, but that it is virtually random and tuneable by the gate-voltage within our finite sample.